amln19/scriptify/README.md

 # Scriptify

-A Spicetify extension that adds a lyrics toggle to Spotify — switch between **Original** and **Romanized** lyrics with a single click.
-Spotify only shows lyrics in their original script, which isn't helpful if you can't read Devanagari, Hangul, or Kanji.
+A Spicetify extension that adds a custom lyrics toggle to Spotify -> enables switching between **Original** and **Romanized** lyrics with a single click.
+The problem: Spotify only shows lyrics in their original script, at least for the desktop app, which isn't helpful if you can't read Devanagari, Hangul, or Kanji.
 Scriptify fixes that.

 ## Features

-- 🔄 **Lyrics toggle** — switch between Original and Romanized (Latin transliteration) modes
+- **Lyrics toggle** — switch between Original and Romanized (Latin transliteration) modes
-- 🌍 **12+ writing systems** — Devanagari, Tamil, Bengali, Telugu, Kannada, Gujarati, Malayalam, Gurmukhi, Odia, Japanese (Hiragana/Katakana), Korean (Hangul), Chinese (CJK)
+- **12+ writing systems** — Devanagari, Gurmukhi, Bengali, Gujarati, Odia, Tamil, Telugu, Kannada, Malayalam, Japanese (Hiragana/Katakana), Korean (Hangul), Chinese (CJK)
-- 🇮🇳 **Purpose-built Hindi romanizer** — direct Devanagari → Hinglish parser with schwa deletion, nuqta handling, and a 500+ word lookup dictionary for natural results (bypasses IAST entirely)
+- **Purpose-built Hindi romanizer** — direct Devanagari → Hinglish parser with schwa deletion, nuqta handling, and a 500+ word lookup dictionary for natural results (bypasses IAST entirely)
-- 🎯 **Playbar integration** — button sits in the bottom-right now-playing bar, right next to the native lyrics/queue/volume controls
+- **Playbar integration** — button sits in the bottom-right now-playing bar, right next to the native lyrics/queue/volume controls
-- ⌨️ **Keyboard shortcuts** — `Ctrl+Shift+L` to toggle modes, `Ctrl+Shift+;` for settings
+- **Simple keyboard shortcuts** — `Ctrl+Shift+L` to toggle modes, `Ctrl+Shift+;` for settings
-- 💾 **Persistent preferences** — mode choice is saved across sessions
+- **Persistent preferences** — mode choice is saved across sessions
-- ⚡ **Zero flash** — a narrow MutationObserver + 100ms interval engine re-applies replacements before React re-renders can flash the original script
+- **~Zero flash** — a narrow MutationObserver + 100ms interval engine re-applies replacements before React re-renders can flash the original script
-- 🔇 **Graceful degradation** — if romanization fails, the extension silently falls back to original lyrics with no visible errors
+- **Graceful degradation** — if romanization fails, the extension silently falls back to original lyrics with no visible errors

 ## Tech Stack